 Air Traffic Controller

 Air Traffic Controllers work in airports to ensure safe and efficient air travel.
 They monitor aircraft and make sure they follow all the necessary safety procedures.
 They also direct the movement of flights and keep an eye on traffic congestion.
-An air traffic controller is key for safety of the pilots and passengers.
+An air traffic controller is key for the safety of the pilots and passengers.

 - Average Pay: $54k-120k per year